Sign up for our monthly blubolt email!

 Don’t let the potential scale of managing all these social media networks at once discourage you.
 Use a social media management tool such as hootsuite which facilitates your social media endeavours by allowing you to send out timed posts across several platforms at once.
 It also allows you to analyse how many people viewed your post, their demographics, how many shares your post got and so on, much like the Google Analytics tool.
 This is key in measuring the ROI of your e-commerce marketing tactics and campaigns.

-Is your Google AdWords account a somewhat neglected area of your e-commerce marketing tactics?
+Is your Google AdWords account a somewhat neglected area of your e-commerce marketing strategy?
 Then blow off the cobwebs and rediscover the importance and advantages of a well-planned and executed PPC campaign.

-Firstly, revisit the thinking behind your ad group structure.
-This is fundamental to PPC success which directly translates to getting your ads seen by the right people in the right places at the right times.
+Revisit the logic behind your ad group structure.
+This is fundamental to PPC success and directly translates to getting your ads seen by the right people in the right places at the right times.
 Your ad groups should be broken down into highly specific themes built on related keywords.
 Creating lots of ad groups with fewer, more relevant keywords in this way practically guarantees you a higher CTR.
 This is because it allows you to serve the most relevant ads possible, meaning searchers are more likely to click on them.

 Seeing people add items to their cart only to then bounce off your site can be discouraging.
 But it’s important to focus on why the customer did that.
 Were the shopping costs too high?
 Was the checkout process too long?
 Did your site take too long to load?
 Were they simply in the research phase of the buying cycle?
 There are a number of reasons why consumers exhibit this behaviour.
 By properly analysing them, you can work to reduce shopping cart abandonment rate.